-ELITA is a non profit organization.
-Its income is derived from the membership fees, funds, donations, and various activities related to is objectives including educational grants from the bio-medical industry.
+ELITA is a non-profit organization.
+Its income is derived from the membership fees, funds, donations, and various activities related to is objectives including unrestricted educational grants from the bio medical industry.
 The Association has no commercial purpose, has no remuneration for its officers or members, and does not intend to make a profit.
 It will seek independently both funding and sponsorship for its various activities consonant with the objectives outlined in article 2.

 The official Journal of the Association is Transplant International, which is the Journal of ESOT.